USACO: Everything You Must Know Before You Register

 Must Reads for USACO EnthuZiasts

+Prize for the Finalists There is NO CASH prize on clearing the Advanced level.
+The candidates who clear the Advanced division are called Finalists.
 The Finalists of the Computing Olympiad attend a training camp.
 The top 4 campers represent the USA in the International Olympiad of Informatics.

-Anybody and everybody with a laptop and internet connection can take the USACO, including non-USA students.
+Who are Eligible Anybody and everybody with a laptop and internet connection can take the USACO, including non-USA students.
+However, every participant cannot be a part of the USA IO team.

 Eligibility Criteria for USA IO Team